liberize/ssc/README.md

-                           set relative path in shebang to use an interpreter in the archive -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -v, --verbose            show debug messages
+                           set relative path in shebang to use an interpreter in the archive -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -d, --expire-date        expire date, for example, 11/2/2023 -m, --expire-message     expire message, default to 'script has expired!' if it's a valid file path, read message from the file -v, --verbose            show debug messages
   -h, --help               display this help and exit
 ```